team-oath/uncovery/README.md

 2. Other users in proximity of a message can view, vote, and comment on it
 3. Other users can also chat with other users by clicking on a post in a comment thread
 4. Messages are automatically destroyed after a set amount of time
-5. The more votes a message accumulates the longer it persist
+5. The more votes a message accumulates the longer it persists

 ##Technical Walkthrough